 Accounting principles generally accepted in Germany vary in certain important respects from accounting principles generally accepted in the United States of America.
-The application of the latter, after the restatement referred to in Note 37, would have affected the determination of consolidated net income expressed in Euros for each of the three years in the period ended December 31, 2000 and the determination of consolidated shareholders' equity and consolidated financial position also expressed in Euros at December 31, 2000 and 1999 to the extent summarized in Note 37 to the consolidated financial statements.
+The application of the latter would have affected the determination of consolidated net income expressed in Euros for each of the three years in the period ended December 31, 2000 and the determination of consolidated shareholders' equity and consolidated financial position also expressed in Euros at December 31, 2000 and 1999 to the extent summarized in Note 37 to the consolidated financial statements.

-Frankfurt am Main, March 26, 2001, except for Notes 37, 38, 39 and 40 as to which the date is February 13, 2002.
+Frankfurt am Main, March 26, 2001, except for Notes 37, 38 and 39 as to which the date is April 27, 2001.